 The Hindu ceremony was something that was brand new to me.
 I had never been to any type of Asian wedding.
 Therefore I only had ‘the internet’ and the experiences of a couple of friends to help me.
 In terms of the planning, this was looked after by Sonam‘s family – from the clothes (I wore an indian suit) to the ceremony.
 I didn’t mind this, as it meant that everything was done in the correct and respectful manner.

-My preparation was simple, get dressed and turn up.
-I didn’t get to see all of Sonam‘s preparation, which was a lot more involved over multiple days.
+I had simple wedding preparation: get dressed and turn up.
+I didn’t get to see all of Sonam‘s preparation – much more involved over multiple days.
 One thing we both chose was the venue, which was perfect!
-The day was an incredible experience which was an introduction for my family to another culture and focused on the joining of our two families.
+The day was an incredible experience that introduce my family to another culture and focused on the joining of our two families.

-When planning this part of the wedding the two of us needed to meet with a wedding planner, who was of tremendous help in guiding us to customise and design the wedding.
+When planning this part of the wedding the two of us met with a wedding planner.
+She such a tremendous help in guiding us to customise and design the wedding.

-The wedding breakfast was a three course meal followed by a reception in the evening.
-The guest list was very one sided – with most of the guests being friends and family members from Sonam‘s side so we decided to go with Indian food from a caterer.
-As the second day was the civil ceremony, I was more involved in the preparation.
-I chose our suits following our colour scheme, chose our wedding songs and spent days planning and rehearsing my speech.
-I spent a lot of time thinking about making everything as meaningful as possible.
+I had more involvement in the arrangements for our second day of celebrations: the civil ceremony.
+I chose the mens’ suits and the colour scheme.
+I also chose our wedding songs and spent days planning and rehearsing my speech.
+I spent a great deal of time thinking about making everything as meaningful as possible.
 This was very important to me – I’m only going to do this once!

 I always knew that co-habiting before we married was never an option.
 I knew too that I had to be with her for quite some time before I proposed.